poidogho/unsplash/FSUnsplash-main/README.md

 The app can do a search for various images
 The app has the opportunity to route properly and display further information about an image There is a test to check that the app is able to render

+### to run app

+cd into FSUnsplash-main and run yarn start